MaterializeInc/mz-hack-day-july-2023/worked_examples/1-introductory.md

 1. [Create an index (you can index views!)](#using-indexes-to-make-views-fast)
 1. [`SUBSCRIBE` (you can get a view changefeed!)](#subscribing-to-changes)

-## Creating, updating, and inspecting tables.
+## Creating, updating, and inspecting tables

-SQL is based around the idea that you have tables and tables contain data.
+SQL is based around the idea that you have tables, and tables contain data.
 You can create, modify, and inspect tables.
 Let's start with that in Materialize.